bendisposto/prob2/README.md

    This will take a while ...
 8. Select "Run as Eclipse application" from the context menu of de.prob.ui.
 This will open a new Eclipse Window and create a fresh run configuration.
 9. Close the new Eclipse window and edit the run configuration.
 Change "Run a product" to org.rodinp.platform.product.
+10. Change to the Arguments tab.
+Change your working directory from default to other with value /path/to/.prob
+11. Open the Environment tab.
+Add a new variable with name 'LD_LIBRARY_PATH' and value /path/to/.prob
-10. Start the configuration again.
+12. Start the configuration again.
 This time it will start Rodin.
-11. Open the Groovy Console view (in the view category "Others") and type 'upgrade latest'.
+13. Open the Groovy Console view (in the view category "Others") and type 'upgrade latest'.
 This will download a fresh copy of the Prolog binaries.
     (In more recent versions you have to use 'upgrade "latest"')

 IMPORTANT: